Effects of Chronic Stress to Health & Relief Through Nature

 Whether it’s the pull of family, raising kids, or a bustling high-power job, stress is something we can never completely defeat.
 Instead, it becomes a fixture in our lives: a troublesome friend we can only hope to treat as best we can, in order to prevent this unwanted guest from running the show.

 While a busy schedule cannot be 100% guaranteed against any stressful possibilities, letting too much stress into our lives can eat away at our happiness – and our health!
-Only recently have modern science and medicine fully accepted the true extent of how stress – and its pesky companion, depression – affect our wellness and state of being.
+Only recently have science and medicine fully accepted the true extent of how stress – and its pesky companion, depression – affect our wellness and state of being.

 What can be done to keep the inevitability of stress at bay, and how do we strike a balance to regain health and vitality?